-OUR THIRD BOOK IS AT THE PRESS!
-THE FIRST EDITION IS COMING OUT IN JULY!
+OUR THIRD BOOK IS AT PRESS!
+THE FIRST EDITION COMES OUT IN SEPTEMBER!

 An artist’s book about the elements of the periodic table and our inseparability from everything, free of scientific jargon and the expert lens.
 Published by Fifth Avenue Press.
-Coming out July 2019!
+Arriving September 2019!

 “Gorgeous, thought provoking, practical, mystical” – J. Margo